Rapptz/discord.py/docs/api.rst

 .. class:: PollLayoutType

-    Represents how a poll answers are shown
+    Represents how a poll answers are shown.

     .. versionadded:: 2.4